Neighbourhood Plan

 The steering group is guided by the principles of democracy, transparency and accountability and members are obliged to adhere to Harberton Parish Council’s code of conduct.
 More information can be found in the steering group terms of reference.

-Current members include: Cllr Chris Bowley, Jem Friar, Cllr Douglas Hambly, Sally Lougher, Cllr Prana Simon.
+Current members include: Cllr Chris Bowley, Alex Crowe, Jem Friar, Cllr Douglas Hambly, Sally Lougher, Prana Simon.
+Meeting minutes are taken by Cat Radford, the Parish Clerk.

 The Story So Far